yh-luo/from-zero-to-source-estimates/README.md

 You can use any softwares you like.
 I used [dcm2nii](https://people.cas.sc.edu/rorden/mricron/dcm2nii.html) in [MRICron 2MAY2016](https://www.nitrc.org/projects/mricron). dcm2nii works fine for me while dcm2niix adds additional bytes in the NifTi files and FreeSurfer is unable to process it sometimes.

+#### Notes

-+ Note: Though `mri_convert` in FreeSurfer can convert DICOMs to NifTi, the output are sometimes problematic and FreeSurfer is unable to reconstruct the surfaces using it.
+Though `mri_convert` in FreeSurfer can convert DICOMs to NifTi, the output are sometimes problematic and FreeSurfer is unable to reconstruct the surfaces using it.

 ### recon-all